fgouteroux/alertmanager-silences-exporter/README.md

 ./alertmanager-silences-exporter --config.file=sample-config.yml
 ```

 The exporter's Alertmanager API connection can also be configured by defining the following environment variable(s).
+If they are present, they will take precedence over the corresponding variables in the config file.

 Environment Variable | Description
 ---------------------| -----------
-ALERTMANAGER_URL | URL of the exported alertmanager api (eg: "http://localhost:9093/api/v2")
+ALERTMANAGER_URL | URL of the exported alertmanager api (eg: "http://localhost:9093/")

 Use -h flag to list available options.